Scientism - Why Pseudoskeptics Treat Science as a Religion

 Now let me clarify something.
 Critics of pseudoskeptics have accused them of believing in Scientism - the belief that science is to be treated as an authority with all the answers and taken on faith, just like a religion is.
 In response, pseudoskeptics claim that science is a process of independent peer review and replication and therefore not a religion.

 So then, is science a religion, you might ask?
 Well, yes and no. Technically, science is not a religion.
 It is a methodology of investigation through evidence and inquiry to arrive at logical conclusions.
-As such, it is not an entity that holds dogmas or ideologies, like people do.
+As such, science is a TOOL, like a computer.
+It is not an entity that holds dogmas or ideologies, like people do.
 Therefore, science is not pro or anti-paranormal, anymore than a pencil, computer program or mathematical formula is.

 However, the scientific establishment is another matter, because it involves people, politics, power, money, institutions and vested interests.
 And as such, politics, corruption, control, censorship and suppression are naturally a part of it.
 Realists know and understand this.
 But for some reason pseudoskeptics don't.